-The Connection Policy, 7.0, Responsibilities, Program Manager, states that preventive measures include administering the sexual risk victimization survey during intake and again within thirty days and that this assessment will be used to determine appropriate housing units for clients.
-Too, staff are required to keep a log of the room assignments of known victims and predators.
-The Program Manager is charged with the responsibility of ensuring that know victims and know predators are not roomed together.
-Staff also, are required to make individualized determinations about how to ensure the safety of each resident.
-Program assignments and housing assignments for transgender or intersex residents in the facility are made on a case-by-case basis.
+The Agency's PREA Policy, PREA: Prison Rape Elimination Act, Policy and Procedure, in section 7.0, Program Manager, requires that the Program Manager is responsible for ensuring that preventive measures are followed at designated PREA programs and that includes administering a sexual risk victimization survey during intake and again within thirty (30) days.
+The assessment will be used to determine appropriate housing units for clients.
+Staff are required to keep a log of the room assignments of known victims and predators.
+The Program Manager will ensure that known victims and predators are not roomed together.